Guide to HR Automation: Benefits, Examples, and How to Get Started

 3 tips to get started with HR automation

-Implementing HR automation is a three-step process that includes evaluating your current workflows, finding the right HR tools to automate those workflows, and monitoring and optimizing processes over time.
-Here’s a closer look at each step.
+HR automation is a three-step process: evaluating your current workflows, selecting the right HR tools to automate them, and monitoring and optimizing processes over time.
+Let’s take a closer look at each step.

 1. Assess your current HR processes